University Business Forum 2025

 From campus to commerce: Research to revenue

-AI is reshaping workflows in the businesses, but how do we move from hype to real impact?
+AI is reshaping workflows in the businesses, but how do we turn potential into real impact?
 This session begins with a case: Ramboll’s Quacky, an AI assistant that helps young designers learn parametric scripting.
 After the case, we’ll open the floor for an interactive discussion on experiences, opportunities, risks, and future directions for AI in business.

 - Tuomo Palomaa, Development Manager, Ramboll